onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Structure of organization & the universe

-Those who tell the stories rule the world
 We can invent something bigger than money itself

 What are we and what our place in the universe is